danielbodnar/awesome-stars/BY-LANG.md

 - [plouc/nivo](https://github.com/plouc/nivo) - nivo provides a rich set of dataviz components, built on top of the awesome d3 and React libraries
 - [quilljs/quill](https://github.com/quilljs/quill) - Quill is a modern WYSIWYG editor built for compatibility and extensibility.
 - [GrapesJS/cli](https://github.com/GrapesJS/cli) - GrapesJS CLI helper for the development
-- [hoppscotch/hoppscotch](https://github.com/hoppscotch/hoppscotch) - 👽 Open source API development ecosystem - https://hoppscotch.io
+- [hoppscotch/hoppscotch](https://github.com/hoppscotch/hoppscotch) - Open source API development ecosystem - https://hoppscotch.io (open-source alternative to Postman, Insomnia)
 - [estruyf/vscode-front-matter](https://github.com/estruyf/vscode-front-matter) - Front Matter is a CMS running straight in Visual Studio Code.
 Can be used with static site generators like Hugo, Jekyll, Hexo, NextJs, Gatsby, and many more...
 - [webiny/webiny-js](https://github.com/webiny/webiny-js) - Open-source serverless enterprise CMS.
 Includes a headless CMS, page builder, form builder, and file manager.
 Easy to customize and expand.
 Deploys to AWS.
 - [nuxt/content](https://github.com/nuxt/content) - The file-based CMS for your Nuxt application, powered by Markdown and Vue components.